javieku/mini-miner/README.txt

 ------------------------------------------------------ Final note ---------------------------------------------------------------------------

-For more information check header files documentation or feel free to send an email to fcojavierob@gmail.com
+For more information, please check documentation in header files, the source code or feel free to send an email to fcojavierob@gmail.com